 The EquaFlow gallop was the first of its kind to be permanently installed, using pioneering new technology developed by Andrews Bowen Ltd for the stunning equestrian facilities at the London 2012 Olympic Games.

 It provides a completely consistent surface across the whole width of the gallop, whatever the weather, and ensures the optimum conditions for the horses to reach their peak fitness.

-The gallop is laid out with a 2-furlong loop at the bottom, and has a three-horse width along the straights to accommodate our schooling fences.
-From the loop extends a curving uphill gallop, which is a five-furlong stretch and has a rise of 45m over the length of the gallop; the overall length of the gallop including the loop is seven furlongs.
-Situated at the top of the gallop is a small loop around which the horses can quietly pull up to a trot after completing their climb up the hill.
-The smaller trotting loop enables the horses to gradually cool down on completion of their morning exercise before heading back to the yard.
+The gallop is laid out with a 2-furlong loop at the bottom, and has a three-horse width along the straights to accommodate schooling fences.
+From the loop extends a curving uphill gallop, which is five furlong from bottom to top and has a rise of 45m over the length of the gallop; the overall length of the gallop including the loop is seven furlongs.
+Situated at the top of the gallop is a small loop around which the horses can quietly pull up to a trot, enabling the horses to gradually cool down on completion of their morning exercise before heading back to the yard.

 At Badbury Hill a deep sand loop, measuring 250m round, provides the horses with an ideal opportunity to undertake slow and steady stamina work, as well as allowing a chance for the youngsters to begin their education quietly away from the main yard.